mattwalker75/aws-cli-helper/README.md

 The above command will perform the following tasks:

 * Cleans up the GoLang build cache
-* Deletes the bin directory and all of its content
+* Deletes the `bin` directory and all of its content
-* Deletes teh vendor directory and all of its content
+* Deletes the `vendor` directory and all of its content